 Homeowners are not eligible to apply for a debt relief order, regardless of whether their home is in negative equity.
 If you own your house, any DRO application you submit will be rejected.

-Debt relief order is only one of the many debt solutions available to struggling debts based in the UK.
+Debt relief order is only one of the many debt solutions available to struggling debts based.
 If you do not meet the eligibility criteria for a debt relief order, do not worry.
 There are alternatives to debt relief orders.

 Applying for another debt solution that suits your situation better can help with your debt problems.
 Alternatives to DRO include: